 Types Of Data In Fashion Trend Forecast

 We see two primary types of data apart from human inspirations and the brand’s own retail data.
-First one is brand, retail data collected from websites.
+The first one is brand, retail data collected from websites.
 The second one is the data from social media.

 Digital Retail Data Bias In Fashion Trend Forecast

-Supply of products in digital channels come with a 50%+ forecast error.
+The supply of products in digital channels comes with a 50%+ forecast error.
 This is the starting point of the biggest bias in retail data.
 Any amount of wrangling of this data won’t get us anywhere.
-What you get to see are varying information of supply proportions, supply trends, supply prices, supply attributes like color etc. Stockout signal on its own is not sufficient.
+What you get to see are varying information of supply proportions, supply trends, supply prices, supply attributes like color, etc. Stockout signal on its own is not sufficient.
 There are huge gaps in the quantity forecast by brands in buying products with over and under stock situations.

 Social Data Bias In Fashion Trend Forecast

 From an accuracy standpoint, social popularity does not necessarily correlate to commercial success.
-In our research with clients, we observed under 40% correlation between social popularity and commercial performance of products.
-Here is a research paper on Online Shopping and Social Media: Friends or Foes?
+In our research with clients, we observed an under 40% correlation between social popularity and the commercial performance of products.

 How To Mitigate Deadly Biases From Fashion Trend Forecast?